 If you drive, one immediate effect of having a seizure is that you have to stop driving.
 This is true for all types of seizures, and whether you have a diagnosis of epilepsy or not.
 For many people, this can have a big impact on their life and it may be very difficult or upsetting.

-How the driving regulations apply to you will depend on the type of seizures you have now, the type of seizures you have had previously, and the type of licence you have.
+When you can drive depends on the type of seizures you have now, the type of seizures you have had previously, and what type of licence you have.

 Information produced: December 2019